christianThardy/christianThardy.github.io/text-summarization.md

 <br/>

-The output from the 1st and 3rd models meet our complex to simple heuristic, a few entities of interest are present to capture a bit of context, but neither is very interesting, the 2nd model repeats everything verbatim and the 3rd model is hallucinating facts that do not exist.
+The output from the 1st and 3rd models meet our complex to simple heuristic, a few entities of interest are present to capture a bit of context, but neither is very interesting, the 2nd model repeats everything verbatim, while the 3rd model is hallucinating facts that do not exist.

 <br/>